A-H-Vu/CPU-Scheduler/README.md

 First option is to choose the data size, type a positive integer.
 Then choose the second algorithem will be used for the cpu algorithem, type '4'.
-This class also request to set the priority for the process,type a postive integrt
+This class also request to set the priority for the process,type a postive integer.